twitterapi.io

 - Handles pagination using cursor and max_id parameters

-- Deduplicates tweets based on tweet ID to handle maxJon max_id overlap
+- Deduplicates tweets based on tweet ID to handle max_id overlap

 - Implements rate limiting handling